shekhargulati/java8-the-missing-tutorial/01-default-static-interface-methods.md

 }
 ```

-Now, users will be forced to code to `Calculator` interface and they will not have access to implementations.
+Now, users will be forced to code to `Calculator` interface and they will not have access to implementation details.

 Although we have achieved our goal but we have increased the surface area of our API by adding a new class `CalculatorFactory`.
 Now users of the API have to learn about one more class before they can use the API effectively.
 This was the only solution available before Java 8.

 **Java 8 allows you to declare static methods inside an interface**.
 This will allow API designers to define static utility methods like `getInstance` in the interface itself.
 Hence keeping API short and lean.
 The static methods inside an interface could be used to replace static helper classes(`CalculatorFactory`) that we normally create to define helper methods associated with a type.
 For example, `Collections` class is a helper class that defines various helper methods to work with Collection and associated interfaces.
-The methods define in `Collections` class could easily be added to `Collection` or its child interface.
+The methods defined in `Collections` class could easily be added to `Collection` or any of its child interface.

 The above code can be improved in Java 8 by adding a static `getInstance` method in the `Calculator` interface itself.